awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 Amazon EC2 does not terminate Spot Instances with a specified duration \(also known as Spot blocks\) when the Spot price changes\.
 This makes them ideal for jobs that take a finite time to complete, such as batch processing, encoding and rendering, modeling and analysis, and continuous integration\.

 You can specify a duration of 1, 2, 3, 4, 5, or 6 hours\.
 The price that you pay depends on the specified duration\.
-To view the current prices for a 1 hour duration or a 6 hour duration, see [Spot Instance Prices](https://aws.amazon.com/ec2/spot/pricing/)\.
-You can use these prices to estimate the cost of the 2, 3, 4, and 5 hour durations\.
+To view the current prices for a 1\-hour duration or a 6\-hour duration, see [Spot Instance Prices](https://aws.amazon.com/ec2/spot/pricing/)\.
+You can use these prices to estimate the cost of the 2, 3, 4, and 5\-hour durations\.
 When a request with a duration is fulfilled, the price for your Spot Instance is fixed, and this price remains in effect until the instance terminates\.
 You are billed at this price for each hour or partial hour that the instance is running\.
 A partial instance hour is billed to the nearest second\.

 When you specify a duration in your Spot request, the duration period for each Spot Instance starts as soon as the instance receives its instance ID\.
 The Spot Instance runs until you terminate it or the duration period ends\.
 At the end of the duration period, Amazon EC2 marks the Spot Instance for termination and provides a Spot Instance termination notice, which gives the instance a two\-minute warning before it terminates\.

-**To launch Spot Instances with a specified duration using the console**
+**To launch Spot Instances with a specified duration \(console\)**
 Select the appropriate request type\.
 For more information, see [Creating a Spot Instance Request](#using-spot-instances-request)\.

-**To launch Spot Instances with a specified duration using the AWS CLI**
+**To launch Spot Instances with a specified duration \(AWS CLI\)**
 To specify a duration for your Spot Instances, include the `--block-duration-minutes` option with the [request\-spot\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-instances.html) command\.
 For example, the following command creates a Spot request that launches Spot Instances that run for two hours:

 ```
 aws ec2 request-spot-instances --instance-count 5 --block-duration-minutes 120 --type "one-time" --launch-specification file://specification.json
 ```

-**To retrieve the cost for Spot Instances with a specified duration using the AWS CLI**
+**To retrieve the cost for Spot Instances with a specified duration \(AWS CLI\)**
 Use the [describe\-spot\-instance\-requests](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-spot-instance-requests.html) command to retrieve the fixed cost for your Spot Instances with a specified duration\.
 The information is in the `actualBlockHourlyPrice` field\.

 ## Specifying a Tenancy for Your Spot Instances<a name="spot-instance-tenancy"></a>